-Summitt's intensity during practices is famous.
+Her intensity during was famous.
 "During the game, she stalks the sideline, dressed immaculately and shouting instructions, chastising officials for 'blown' calls,' demanding more defense from her players -- and it doesn't matter if her team is trailing by two or leading by double digits," the St. Petersburg Times once said.
-But away from the game she shows a different side, and a sense of humor.
-A few years ago she was the guest speaker at a ladies club in Nashville.
-She showed up wearing a black and gold dress (black and gold being the colors of rival Vanderbilt, a school her team rarely loses to).
+But away from the game she showed a different side, and a sense of humor.

 Pat Summitt died in June 2016.